What is a Trial Balance

 (i) It enables one to establish whether the posting and other accounting processes have been carried out without committing arithmetical errors.
 In other words, the trial balance helps to establish the arithmetical accuracy of the books.

-(ii) Financial statements are normally prepared on the basis of agreed trial balance.
+(ii) Financial statements are typically prepared by agreed trial balance.
 Otherwise, the work may be cumbersome.
 Hence, preparation of financial statements is the second objective.

 (iii) It serves as a summary of what is contained in the ledger; the ledger should be seen only when details are required in respect of an account.

-One should note that the agreement of Trial Balance is not a conclusive proof of accuracy.
-In other words, in spite of the agreement of the trial balance some errors may be undetected.
+One should note that the agreement of Trial Balance is not conclusive proof of accuracy.
+In other words, despite the agreement of the trial balance some errors may be undetected.
 These may be of the following types:

-(i) The transaction has not been recorded at all in the journal.
+(i) The transaction has not challenged at all in the journal.